Tebs-Lab/python-and-sql-series/readme.md

 pip install pandas numpy sqlalchemy psycopg2-binary jupyter matplotlib
 ```

 Time permitting or depending on the students familiarity with the relevant topics, you may wish for them to create virtual environments.
+A walkthrough on creating a virtual environment using Python 3.4+'s `venv` package is included in section `03-python-and-sql`